nuagenetworks/nuage-metroae/UPGRADE.md

 ## Sample Metro workflow for standalone upgrade

 For the purpose of this sample, a Standalone deployment is one that consists exactly one VSD node, one VSC node, a single VSTAT node, and a number of deployed VRS instances.
+Note that if you have 2 VSCs, after the VSD upgrade is complete, follow the VSC upgrade instructions from the HA procedure, above.

 1. Generate necessary data for the ansible playbooks to run by executing `build_upgrade` playbook.
 This requires `build_vars.yml`,  `upgrade_vars.yml`, and `user_creds.yml` to be populated according to the environment.
 The `user_creds.yml` file must contain VSD and VSC credentials as shown in the example file `examples\user_creds.yml`.
 This example assumes the following:
   - vsd_sa_or_ha will be set to sa